pawanit17/cassandra/README.md

 - ![image](https://user-images.githubusercontent.com/42272776/135764731-89581c45-a15a-47ec-8181-677037bd1ab2.png)
 - Each time you write data into Cassandra, a timestamp is generated for each column value that is updated.
 Internally, Cassandra uses these timestamps for resolving any conflicting changes that are made to the same value.
 Generally, the last timestamp wins.

 - All WRITES are first done to the **Commit Log**, which is a crash recoverable mechanism.
+  - There is only one commit log, per machine.
+- From the **commit log** the data is pushed to **Memtables**.
+  - It is an In-memory data structure and has one MemTable per table.
-From the **commit log** the data is pushed to **Memtables**.
-There will be many Memtables for a given Table, but each Memtable content will always belong to a single table.
-When the number of objects in Memtable reaches a threshold, the data is flushed to a file called an SSTable.
+  - When the number of objects in Memtable reaches a threshold, the data is flushed to a file called an **SSTable**.
+- **SSTable** is the disk file.
+  - Immutable
+  - Has a Bloom Filter associated with it that tells whether parition key is present or not with probability.
+- Row Cache and Key cache help in performance.
+- Partition Index File and Partition Index Summary File.
 - ![image](https://user-images.githubusercontent.com/42272776/135134760-14c991a2-a4eb-4d36-b9bc-846f8ff01193.png)
 - ![image](https://user-images.githubusercontent.com/42272776/135134192-ea098518-c8dd-4803-91c9-cd112a75236f.png)
 - ![image](https://user-images.githubusercontent.com/42272776/135134808-ad08498a-8588-496e-90a5-25fff517aa64.png)